rabulsara02/cse15l-lab-reports/lab-report-1.md

 Now, our working directory was /home/lecture1 when I ran this command.
 However, my output just stopped me from going any further and anything I typed did not seem to work which was interesting.
 I think this **is** an error because `cat` needs a prompt and there was none, so maybe it crashed?
-*apparently ctrl+c interrupts the terminal and gets you back in the working directory:))*
+*apparently ctrl+c interrupts the terminal and gets you back in the working directory:))* <br>
+**EDIT**
+Doing further investigation, this is not an error, rather the command is still running.

-3. `cat messages`
+2. `cat messages`
 The current working directory is `/home/lecture1` when this command was run.
 I got this out which basically said that `messages` was a directory.
 I don't think that `cat` can output directories, only files.
-This output is not an error.
+This output is not an error. <br>
+**EDIT**
+This output is actually an error because cat *can* be used on directories, however it requires an addtional argument for files ending in a specific file type, or all file types.

-4. `cat README`
+3. `cat README`
 The current directory when the command was run `/home/lecture1`.
 The command stated the contents of the README file because thats how the `cat` commmand should be used.
 This output is not an error.